 Amnesty International is urging the Nepali government and businesses to do more to tackle the corruption that is rampant in the recruitment industry in Nepal.

 “The Nepali government must do more to protect migrant workers, who make unimaginable sacrifices by leaving their loved ones for years to work overseas, and in return are cheated and exploited.
-A good start would be to penalize recruitment agencies that are not complying with the law,” James Lynch said.
+A good start would be to penalize recruitment agencies that are not complying with the law,” Amnesty International press office said.

 “Companies who employ migrant workers in the Gulf and Malaysia directly or through their suppliers or subcontractors also have a responsibility.
 They need to take steps to prevent exploitative labour recruitment, and ensure that migrants in their supply and contracting chains who have paid recruitment fees are reimbursed.
 Until they take action, they are reinforcing the debt trap that is destroying so many lives in Nepal.”